jojomondag/FileToMarkdown/docs/API.md

 The default theme provides syntax highlighting for all common programming languages.
 Custom themes are optional.

 ## Static Files
-- The server also serves static files from the `dist` directory
+- The server serves static files from the `dist` directory
-- This includes the viewer application and its assets

 ## Error Handling
 - All endpoints include proper error handling